 Of course, with social distancing measure in place, there will be a smaller number of customers in your establishment at one time.
 Still, places that open on 4th July and later this summer are expecting to see a higher demand overall.

-Temporary workers will help you meet the fluctuating needs of your business as you figure out what the new normal in your establishment looks like.
+Temporary staff will help you meet the fluctuating needs of your business as you figure out what the new normal in your establishment looks like.

 3. Reinventing Your Team